Skip to main content

 Acne

 Acne is a common skin condition that occurs when hair follicles become clogged with oil, dead skin cells, and bacteria.
 It can cause pimples, blackheads, whiteheads, and cysts to develop on the face, neck, chest, back, and shoulders.
 Acne often begins during puberty due to hormonal changes but can affect individuals at any age.
 While not usually a serious health issue, acne can impact self-esteem and cause scarring if left untreated.
-Effective treatments are available to manage and reduce acne symptoms.
+Effective acne treatments in Sarasota are available from our premier dermatology clinic.
+Our skin experts can help you to manage and reduce acne symptoms for fresh, clear, blemish-free skin.

 Signs and Symptoms of Acne: